 A key part of our commitment to the prevention of violence against women (PVAW) is our ongoing support for, and contribution to the implementation of regional PVAW approaches, led by women’s health organisations in our catchment.
 INW PCP plays an important role in supporting evaluation at a regional level.
 We provide technical and evaluation expertise in the form of interactive evaluation support and via conducting regional evaluation, as part of our commitment to this work.

 Since 2010, the INW PCP has been a key partner of Preventing Violence Together: Western Region Action Plan to Prevent Violence Against Women .
 In 2017, the INW PCP endorsed and signed on as a key partner to Preventing Violence Together: Western Region Action Plan to Prevent Violence Against Women: 2030 Strategy.

 Since 2013, the INW PCP has been committed to the vision and goals of the Northern Region’s Building a Respectful Community – Preventing Violence against women.
 In 2017, the INW PCP signed the Building a Respectful Community: Strategy 2017-21.

-The Inner North West Collaborative Evaluation Project (INCEPT) originated in 2011 as a collaborative evaluation project of the INW PCP Prevention Alliance in partnership with University of Melbourne.
+The Inner North West Collaborative Evaluation Project (INCEPT) originated in 2011 as a collaborative evaluation project of the INW PCP Prevention Alliance (the Alliance) in partnership with the University of Melbourne.

-Read about the Project Background to find out more about this project.
+Read more about the Project Background to find out more about this project.